-For example, in the case of Profiles4Care client Way Ahead Care, their Director of Training and Workforce explained; “The Profiles4Care profiles highlighted key areas of difference between a process worker role and that of one in the Duty team.
-For example: the teams work at a very different pace, a worker in the Process team works at a steady and consistent pace whereas the Duty worker has to deal with a high level of pressure and is decision making at a fast pace on a continuous basis throughout the day.
-This means the Duty worker needs to be able to respond well to challenges and be resilient to constant change”.
+For example, in the case of Profiles4Care's client Way Ahead Care, its Director of Training and Workforce explained, 'The Profiles4Care profiles highlighted key areas of difference between a process worker role and that of one in the duty team.
+For example, the teams work at a very different pace, a worker in the process team works at a steady and consistent pace, whereas the duty worker has to deal with a high level of pressure and is decision-making at a fast pace on a continuous basis throughout the day.
+This means the duty worker needs to be able to respond well to challenges and be resilient to constant change.'

-Having an understanding and greater awareness of the role profiles helped Way Ahead Care make more informed decisions.
-For example, having already moved away from the use of external recruitment agencies they recognised that recruitment and development of internal applicants yielded a higher retention rate.
+Having an understanding and greater awareness of the role profiles helped Way Ahead Care to make more informed decisions.
+For example, having already moved away from the use of external recruitment agencies, they recognised that recruitment and development of internal applicants yielded a higher retention rate.
 Having a greater understanding of the worker profile gave them the opportunity to further refine their internal approach to the retention issue.
-Key areas of success have been through using their internal vacancies “talent pipeline” to grow their own coordinators as they are more familiar with the business, its ways of working and therefore more resilient with the company itself.
+Key areas of success have been through using their internal vacancies 'talent pipeline' to grow their own coordinators, as they are more familiar with the business, its ways of working and, therefore, more resilient within the company itself.

 Values required for care workers are not applicable across the entire workforce.
 It seems obvious, but when setting the benchmark for values, the accountant should not share the same values as frontline care staff.
 These are completely different roles requiring, not simply a different skillset and aptitude, but attitude too.